Personal Injury Attorney in Cary, NC

 You may be eligible for compensation for your injuries and damages such as lost wages, medical bills, and pain and suffering.
-It’s important to contact the experienced team of personal injury lawyers at the Law Office of D. Hardison Wood to determine your eligibility for compensation.
+It’s important to contact the experienced team of Cary personal injury attorneys at the Law Office of D. Hardison Wood to determine your eligibility for compensation.

-Contact us online or by phone at (919) 739-3643 to reach our Cary attorney.
+Contact us online or by phone at (919) 739-3643 to reach our personal injury attorney in Cary, NC.
 Handling personal injury cases for more than a decade, we have the experience needed to represent your interests.

 What Qualifies for a Personal Injury Claim?

 Personal injury refers to the damages, losses, or wrongs that an individual suffers due to the negligent actions of another.
 This negligence could be from direct conduct or omission of actions.
 Personal injuries can happen at work, in your car, due to a defective product, a medical mistake, faulty repair, motor vehicle accident, or multiple other scenarios.